nashville-software-school/aws-deployment-instructions/README.md

 These instructions are designed to introduce you to working with cloud computing resources.
 Do not use this guide to try to deploy your capstone professionally.
 There are other steps you must take to secure your application in production: https and an internal load balancer, for instance.
-They are not included here because they can unnecessarily complicate a basic introduction, which is most important for you at this stage.
+Those steps are not included here because they can unnecessarily complicate a basic introduction to cloud computing, which is more important for you at this stage.
 Follow the steps below to acclimate yourself to AWS and to motivate yourself to take the steps to secure your application fully.

 ## Getting Started